April 1, 2021Teaching Your Child About Money

 We’re Here to Help!

-It’s never too soon to start teaching your child about the importance of managing money. big first step is to open a youth account for them at the PEFCU.
+It’s never too soon to start teaching your child about the importance of managing money.
+A big first step is to open a youth account for them at the PEFCU.
 You can teach your child how to make deposits, withdraw money, and check their account online.

 To learn more about youth accounts, stop by any branch or call 1-800-226-6673.